dapiced/rhel_vmware_disk_manager/README.md

 Only 4 SCSI controllers are allowed per virtual machine.
 You must take precautions when specifying scsi_controller = 0 and unit_number = 0 because this disk may contain an operating system.
 The os system disk must be scsi_id: 0 and unit_number: 0 (default)
 unit_number (integer): disk unit number.
-Valid values ​​range from 0 to 15.
+Valid values range from 0 to 15.
 Only 15 disks are allowed per SCSI controller.

 Client variables
 ----------------